This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - It does have a reasonably fishy odor (despite its claims to the contrary)

-One of the most popular fish oil supplements for dogs, Grizzly Salmon Oil is sourced entirely from – you guessed it – salmon, wild-caught in Alaska.
+One of the most popular fish oil supplements for dogs, Grizzly Omega Health is sourced from salmon and pollock fish, wild-caught in Alaska.
 Again, it’s contained in a pump bottle for dispensing straight onto your dog’s usual food and widely loved for its rich taste.

 - Again, the bottle pump is messy and leaks relatively easily